Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/Docker/README.md

 official binary release images of the ODS / API platform.

 As appropriate, these images are built from the same NuGet packages that are distributed as the "binary release" of the platform.
-This source repository may also include dockerfiles that build from source code.
-These are intended for end-to-end and local testing, not for distribution.
+This source repository also includes sample Docker Compose files.
+These are intended for end-to-end and local testing, not for production deployments.

 The [Ed-Fi-ODS-Docker](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker)
 repository continues to hold more complex Docker Compose scripts that also